alxcnwy/cryptovoxels_parcel_scraper/README.md

 First download the data using "scrape_cryptovoxels.ipynb" then

 ## Analysis
-See `analysis.ipynb` for full analysis.
+See `analysis.ipynb` for full analysis - some findings below: